jsinger67/scnr/README.md

 let matches: Vec<MatchExt> = find_iter.collect();
 ```

-As a rule of thumb I would recommend to use NFA based scanners over DFA based ones, because they
+As a rule of thumb, I would recommend preferring NFA-based scanners over DFA-based scanners as they
-work mostly as you would expect.
-If you know what to do to avoid overlapping character classes you
+mostly work as expected.
+If you know what to do to avoid overlapping character classes you can use
-can use DFA mode and take advantage of the improved performance.
+DFA mode and take advantage of the improved performance.

 ## Greediness of repetitions

 Some words about greediness.

 The normal Lex/Flex POSIX matching is greedy.
-It some sort adheres to the longest match rule but
+It somewhat follows the longest match rule, but causes
-poses some overhead during backtracking on the scanner's runtime.
+some backtracking overhead during scanner runtime.

 ### Exit conditions on repetitions